msull/llm-diagram-tool/README.md

-# UML LLM Diagram tool
+# PlantUML LLM Diagram tool

-A simple Streamlit app template for you to modify!

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://diagrams.streamlit.app/)

 ## Overview

-This app serves as an AI assistant for creating and modifying UML diagrams.
-Users can interact with the assistant through a chat interface and directly edit the UML code in a user-friendly way.
+This app serves as an AI assistant for creating and modifying PlantUML diagrams.
+Users can interact with the assistant through a chat interface and directly edit the PlantUML code in a user-friendly way.
 The app is currently using GPT 4 Omni Mini.

 ## Features

-- **Interactive Chat**: Engage with an AI assistant to create or modify UML diagrams.
+- **Interactive Chat**: Engage with an AI assistant to create or modify PlantUML diagrams.
 - **Live Editing**: Edit the diagram code directly and see real-time updates.
 - **Version History**: View and revert to previous versions of the diagram code easily.